 Collaborative Law is a process by which a separating couple can come to an agreement about the issues which need to be resolved on the breakdown of their relationship.
 This might be agreeing a financial settlement or making arrangements for their children.
 Collaborative Law is different to a more traditional approach because although both parties have their own solicitors, the solicitors are collaboratively trained and all negotiations and discussions take place in a series of meetings (called four way meetings).

-At Gardner Leader we have a number of collaboratively trained solicitors who will be happy to talk to you about the process to help you decide if it is right for you.
+We have a number of solicitors that are trained in collaborative law.
+Our Family Team will be happy to talk to you about the process to help you decide if it is right for you.

 For more information on how we can help you and talk you through the collaborative law process, please contact one of our family specialists in our Newbury, Thatcham or Maidenhead offices below.